 - Click OK.

 - You need to restart JOSM to save your settings.
-Click “File” in the upper left corner, and Click “Restart” near the bottom of the menu.
+Choose the respective option from the message box.

 Learn Basic Drawing with JOSM